 History is an odd thing: sometimes you become distracted by one event, which then triggers hours/days/weeks of further reading into a different historical era.
 For me, this recently happened regarding the French Revolution.
 Every so often I return to this era, and all it seems to take is the curiosity of a person to reignite this interest.
-Whilst recently reading into the Revolution I considered the French Republic’s first war and decided that this would be an interesting one to include in the War World Cup Series.
+Whilst recently reading into the Revolution I considered the French Republic’s first war and decided that this would be an interesting one to include in the War Zone series.

 The context of this war is wrapped up in the vast political and social upheaval that took place in France in 1789, the famous year of the French Revolution.
 The ancien regime and power of Louis XVI was at first downgraded, before being completely removed, thereby giving birth to a republic.
 The reasons for toppling of the monarchy are numerous, but they mostly concern themselves with the high level of governmental debt (being linked to their heavy expenditure during the American revolutionary wars) and in their inability to provide much-needed reforms.
 The events of 1789 clipped Louis’ wings and his own failure to thwart further danger ultimately led to him losing his head.